dojeon-ai/SimTPR/Readme.md

 ```
 @article{lee2023simtpr,
   title={On the Importance of Feature Decorrelation for Unsupervised Representation Learning for Reinforcement Learning},
-  author={Devlin, Jacob and Chang, Ming-Wei and Lee, Kenton and Toutanova, Kristina},
+  author={Hojoon Lee and Koanho Lee and Dongyoon Hwang and Hyunho Lee and Byungkun Lee and Jaegul Choo},
   journal={arXiv preprint arXiv:1810.04805},
   year={2023}
 }